Francesc Eiximenis: Life

 Francesc Eiximenis was born around 1330, possibly in Girona.
-When he was very young, he became a Franciscan and his education began in the Franciscan schools of the Kingdom of Aragon.
+When he was very young, he became a Franciscan and his education began in the Franciscan schools of Catalonia.
 Later, he attended the most important universities of Europe: the University of Oxford and the University of Paris.
 The University of Oxford influenced him notably, since the Franciscans had there an important school.
 Thus, several English Franciscans (and British authors in general) are the thinkers who most influenced Eiximenis, such as Robert Grosseteste (whom Eiximenis calls Linconiensis, since he was bishop of Lincoln), John of Wales, Richard Kilvington, Alexander of Hales, Richard of Middleton, Thomas Bradwardine, William of Ockham, and John Duns Scotus.

 In 1371 there was an attempt to bring him to the University of Lleida as a teacher.
 But he lacked the title of Doctor in Theology (magister in sacra pagina), and so this attempt did not go further.
 Eiximenis acquired this title in 1374 at the University of Toulouse, with the financial help and support of the king Peter IV.

-Eiximenis subsequently returned to Catalonia, where he was considered very intellectual.
+Eiximenis subsequently returned to the Principality of Catalonia, where he was considered very intellectual.
 He was on good terms with the Court of the Crown of Aragon and with the ruling social class of Barcelona and València.
 Most of his works were written in Valencia, where he stayed from 1382 to 1408.
 There he was consultant of the jurats (the city representatives) and of the Consell (ruling organ of the city).

 In Valencia, Eiximenis' activity, besides his literary tasks, was tireless.
-The year 1391 was a very difficult one for the city and kingdom of Valencia, since there were many social problems.
+The year 1391 was a very difficult one for the city and Kingdom of Valencia, since there were many social problems.
 Then Eiximenis organized a kind of "praying army" in some monasteries and convents around Valencia.
 In 1392 he and other people received the assignment of checking the Jewish books that were stolen during the 1391 pogrom.
 At the end of 1397 he was a member of a commission that would advise king Martin I about the Western Schism.
 In 1397 and 1398 he undertook the organization of two crusades of Valencians and Majorcans against the Muslim pirates of North Africa.
 In 1399 Eiximenis was also president of a commission that sought to unify all the schools of Valencia.
 The Consell (ruling organ of Valencia) rejected that in 1400, but this attempt was anyway a clear first step towards the University of Valencia, that was founded officially in 1499.
 The last years of Eiximenis in Valencia (1404–1408) were devoted to the foundation and endowment of the Franciscan convent of Sant Esperit (in Gilet, near Sagunto).
 This convent was founded by the queen Maria de Luna.

 In 1408 Eiximenis took part in the Council of Perpignan.
 There the Pope of Avignon Benedict XIII appointed him first Patriarch of Jerusalem and later apostolic administrator (interim bishop) of the diocese of Elna (ancient name of the diocese of Perpignan).

-Eiximenis died in Perpignan, possibly on 23 April 1409.
+Eiximenis died in Perpignan, then in the Principality of Catalonia, possibly on 23 April 1409.